Photography Pricing, Part 1 | The Elephant In The Room | New Haven Connecticut

 When initially starting up a photography business, investing in quality gear will prove to be a main factor in producing attractive results in their photos, and in turn affect their overall demand as a photographer.
 Pricing will obviously depend on what state of wear the gear is in and how updated the model is, but generally speaking a new, professional-grade camera with a warranty will cost between $1,500-$5,000 — and that's just the camera body!
 Quality lenses are an additional $200-$2000 a pop, and most professionals will regularly use at least 2 lenses at all times.
 Many pros often opt to use two different camera bodies as well!

-Beyond this, photographers will also likely be spending a pretty penny on other equipment like lens filters, tripods, flashes, diffusers, memory cards, digital storage drives, and well — you get the gist.
+Beyond this, photographers will also likely be spending a pretty penny on other equipment like lens filters, tripods, flashes, diffusers, props, and well — you get the gist.

 And last, but definitely not least, let's talk about all of the more invisible but very regular expenses photographers accumulate on a monthly basis.